rudydesplan/Studi_devops/Activity 3/1/main_linux/README.md

 You manually deploy and manage a standalone Elasticsearch cluster.

-## I - Manual Deployment Using Kubernetes Manifests:
+## I - Deployment Using Kubernetes Manifests:
-This involves writing Kubernetes manifest files (YAML or JSON) for Elasticsearch and using kubectl apply to create the resources.
+This involves using Kubernetes manifest files (YAML ) for Elasticsearch and using kubectl apply to create the resources.

 ## II - Helm Chart:
 Helm is a package manager for Kubernetes, and Elasticsearch has an official Helm chart.